cn-uofbasel/ssbdrv/README.md

 UUID                ssb-drive's uuid (default is youngest drive)
 ```

-### Experimenting with SSB Drive and doing local development
+### Experimenting with SSB Drive or testing local developments

 In order to perform local experiments with the SSB Drive Protocol, it
 is possible **and advised** to run with local SSB users rather than your